darlanmendonca/minimalist/README.md

 ## architecture

 The core of each component, is a ES6 Class, and for each framework we create a respective component (directive in angular, component in react, ...).
-So, the core is just one, the ES6 Classs, and we move their to frameworks, respecting the architecture of each one of them.
+So, the core is just one, the ES6 Class, and we move their to frameworks, respecting the architecture of each one of them.

 ## design